Liquid paint should never be put in your general waste

-Plasterboard cannot be mixed with other waste.
+Plasterboard and gypsum products cannot be mixed with other waste.
 You can take plasterboard sheets, broken plasterboard and painted/wall papered plasterboard to Essex County Council Recycling Centres

 .
-Bins for these materials are available at all of our recycling centres, except the following smaller sites.
+Bins for these materials are available at most of our recycling centres, except the following smaller sites.

 - Burnham on Crouch - nearest bin is at Maldon (Park Drive), or South Woodham Ferrers (Ferrers Road)

-- Mersea Island - nearest bin is at Colchester (Shrub End)
+- West Mersea - nearest bin is at Colchester (Shrub End)

 - Mountnessing - nearest bin is at Brentwood (Coxtie Green Road), or Chelmsford (Drovers Way, North Springfield)

-Buying items in one large bag instead of several smaller snack-size bags saves on packaging, you can then split portions into reusable containers.
+Reduce: Buying items in one large bag instead of several smaller snack-size bags saves on packaging, you can then split portions into reusable containers.
 Reusing and refilling water bottles reduces the need to buy new ones.
 Consider buying fruit and vegetables loose or choose items in biodegradable film which will break down.
-Download a copy of the Shop-Eco guide

 Plastic bottles such as drinks bottles, shampoo bottles, detergent bottles and milk bottles can be recycled at any Essex County Council recycling centre